jrentschler99/excalibur_public/README.md

-# excalibur_public
-# Demo of Jasper api using python requests library
+# Demo of Jasper api using Python requests library
+# Standalone app (App.exe) can be ran in Windows Environment
+# Author: Jim Rentschler